weekendesk/nodegate/doc/collections/_docs/gateway.md

 # Gateway

-The `gateway` is by convention, the resulting object when calling the top level `nodegate()` function.
+The `gateway` is, by convention, the resulting object when calling the top level `nodegate()` function.
 It contains the methods you need to configure and start your gateway.

 ```js
 const nodegate = require('nodegate');